narenbiardo/NoteNest/README.md

 ```

 This will start the ASP.NET Web API at <http://localhost:5000>

 Step 2: Start the Frontend

-Open a new terminal:

 ```bash
 cd frontend